1. Oktoberfest 2020 dates

-Oktoberfest is in fact in September, it starts with ‘Tapping the barrel’ on Saturday September 21st 2019 at midday.
-You will find out about this when you read on.
+Ordinarily, Oktoberfest is celebrated in September.
+It starts with ‘Tapping the barrel’ which last year was held on September 21st 2019 at midday.

 Because Oktoberfest beer is a protected brand, only the traditional Munich breweries can call their beers Oktoberfest beer: Augustiner, Hacker Pschorr, Löwenbräu, Spatenbräu, Paulaner and Hofbräu.

 Schneider Weisse, is a beer that was also available at Oktoberfest until the Second World War, when production stopped.
 They started brewing their original beer again, but now they call it Schneider Weisse Fest Weisse (TAP 4).
 Schoppebräu too, who are from Berlin smartly just call their brew, "This is not October**** beer".

 5. What is the strongest Oktoberfest beer?
 Hofbräu - but beware!